Crystallization Dynamics of Amorphous Yttrium Iron Garnet Thin Films: Results and Discussion

 For our samples, the heating up and cooling down is included in the annealing time.
-An in-situ study on a representative sample with $d_{\mathrm{YIG}}=\SI{100}{\nano\meter}$ yielded data in a good agreement to the crystallization behavior in the one zone furnace.
-Please note that the use of different equipment led to a small variation in absolute temperature (see supplementary information).
+An in-situ study on a representative sample with $d_{\mathrm{YIG}}=\SI{100}{\nano\meter}$ yielded data in good agreement with the crystallization behavior in the one zone furnace.
+It should be noted that the use of different equipment led to a small variation in the absolute temperature, see supplemental information.\cite{SI_Sailler_2024}

-The lower intensities at \SI{800}{\degreeCelsius} and above (cp.
-Fig.~\ref{Fig_3}(a)) hint towards the occurrence of competing growth processes.
-We attribute the reduction in intensity at annealing temperatures above \SI{800}{\degreeCelsius} to additional growth of polycrystalline grains enabled by the elevated temperatures, which competes with the epitaxial growth and by that reduces the crystal quality of the thin film.
-Analyzing the rocking curves of these samples (see supplementary information) confirms an increased full width at half maximum value towards higher temperatures.
-This can be correlated with a lower crystal quality, which supports an additional polycrystalline growth.
+The lower extracted crystallinities for YIG on YAG and GGG at \SI{800}{\degreeCelsius} and above (cp.
+Fig.~\ref{Fig_3}(a)+(c)) hint towards the occurrence of competing crystallization processes.
+We attribute the reduction in crystallinity at annealing temperatures above \SI{800}{\degreeCelsius} to additional formation of polycrystals enabled by the elevated temperatures, which competes with the solid phase epitaxy and by that reduces the crystal quality of the thin film.
+Analyzing the rocking curves of these samples (see supplemental information) confirms an increased full width at half maximum value at higher temperatures.\cite{SI_Sailler_2024} This can be correlated with a lower crystal quality, which supports an additional crystallization process.

-To study the crystallization dynamics, the time evolution of the intensity for a given temperature was evaluated, again representatively shown for YIG on YAG in Fig.~\ref{Fig_3}(b).
-Here, one sample was subjected to the same temperature for multiple repeats until the extracted intensity of the YIG peak and therewith the crystalline area did saturate.
-This saturation represents a fully crystallized thin film, where no further changes are expected.
+To study the crystallization dynamics, the time evolution of the normalized crystallinity for a given temperature is evaluated, shown in Fig.~\ref{Fig_3} for YIG on GGG(b), YAG(d) and \ch{SiO_x}(f).
+Here, a sample was subjected to the same temperature for multiple repeats until the extracted value and therewith the crystalline amount did saturate.
+This saturation can be seen on all substrates and represents a fully crystallized thin film, where no further changes are expected.

 To describe the crystallization at an arbitrary temperature, we find a general crystallographic description for each of the substrates.
 A phase transition in a solid like crystallization can generally be described by the Avrami equation: \cite{avrami_kinetics_1939, william1939reaction, avrami_kinetics_1940, avrami_granulation_1941}